June 30, 2023

 - Allow you to combine your student loans into a single new private loan, making repayment easier if you have student loans with multiple lenders.

 - Provide you the ability to pre-qualify with no impact to your credit score.
 This lets you see what rates you qualify for, different term options and estimated repayment amounts.

 - Feature lower rates than you may be paying now or longer repayment terms if you need a lower monthly payment amount.

 - Have no application, prepayment or late fees.

 Learn more about our Reset Refinance Loan today and see if refinancing your student loans will benefit you.
-Pre-qualifying takes less than 60 seconds and any potential cosigners can pre-qualify too.
+Pre-qualifying takes about a minute and any potential cosigners can pre-qualify too.
 If you apply with cosigners, you will have the option to release them from their loan obligations after certain conditions are met.